It’s not too late to earn Millennials’ loyalty

 Millennials want to feel in control of their careers

 Most survey respondents expressed satisfaction in this area—almost three in 10 (29 percent) say they have “total control” over their career paths.
 Adding the 48 percent who said they “have a large degree, but not complete control,” more than three-quarters (77 percent) of Millennials feel their career paths are in their own hands and not influenced by others or outside events.

 Millennial parents (82 percent) feel more in control than those without children, as are those most engaged with social media (87 percent).
-Meanwhile, this sense of control is greater in more holistic organizations that generally try to do “the right thing.”
-We, therefore, see Millennials expressing a greater sense of control if they work in organizations that support their ambitions, align with their values, feature
+Meanwhile, this sense of control is greater in more holistic organisations that generally try to do “the right thing.”
+We, therefore, see Millennials expressing a greater sense of control if they work in organisations that support their ambitions, align with their values, feature

 So, rather than hastening their exits, empowering Millennials might help retain them.
 As we have seen, this is among the greatest talent challenges currently facing the world’s employers, so is certainly to be encouraged.